How to Make a Coronavirus Vaccine

 Once infected, lung cells fill up with fluid which lets in a secondary infection: bacterial pneumonia.
 Now your immune system is fighting two types of invasion.

 Ventilators are very handy at this point, as you struggle to breathe enough oxygen to stay alive.
-About 5% of coronavirus patients end up on ventilators in intensive care.
+About 5% of coronavirus patients end up in intensive care.
 And that's if they're lucky.
 Some nations are so overloaded by COVID that their hospitals can't accept new coronavirus patients.
 People die from respiratory failure in their homes.

-The lungs fill with fluid, and inflammation ramps up even more.
+The lungs fill with fluid, and inflammation ramps up further.
 Then the whole body joins in, leading to organ failure.
-Even with treatment (like corticosteroids) the death rate from a cytokine storm is around 30%.
+Even with treatment, the death rate from a cytokine storm is around 30%.
 We really need to deal with this pandemic thing.
 I'm so glad you volunteered to make a coronavirus vaccine.

 How to Make a Coronavirus Vaccine

-In March 2020, a team at the University of Texas decoded the molecular structure of the spike protein by examining the complete COVID-19 genome from scientists in China.
-It turned out to be 30,000 nucleotides making up just 15 genes.
-For comparison, a human has 3 billion nucleotides and 30,000 genes.
+In March 2020, a team at the University of Texas decoded the molecular structure of the spike protein by examining the complete COVID-19 genome.
+COVID's RNA turned out to be 30,000 nucleotides long, making up just 15 genes.
+For comparison, humans have 3 billion nucleotides which make up 30,000 genes.

 Genetic analysis of COVID-19 reveals it's an 89% match to the SARS virus which jumped from bats to humans in Guangdong province in 2002.
 It's also a 92% match to coronavirus in pangolins, and a 96% match to coronavirus in bats in the Yunan province.
 Since the pandemic began, further studies of viruses in bats have revealed many more types of betacoronavirus which could make the species jump to humans and create future disease outbreaks.

-From the decoded COVID-19 genome, the Texas team inferred the specific set of genes required to build the spike protein.
+From the complete COVID-19 genome, the Texas team inferred which genes translate to the spike protein.
 Those spike genes were replicated, then injected into mammalian cells in the lab.
-Being agreeable chaps, the cells started translating the genes and throwing off spike proteins for the team to study.
+Being agreeable chaps, the cells started translating the genes and throwing off spikes for the team to study.
 They used cryo-electron microscopy to create a 3D molecular map of the protein spike.

 There are ways around this, such as modifying the mRNA and cocooning it at the molecular level.
 Moderna claims to have cracked the problem, offering an mRNA vaccine that can be stored in standard freezers for up to six months.
-This overcomes huge logistical problems and ensures fewer COVID-19 vaccines go to waste.
+This overcomes considerable logistical problems and ensures fewer COVID-19 vaccines go to waste.

 How Vaccines Undergo Clinical Trials

-Although you can make a spiked-based or mRNA-based coronavirus vaccine in just a few days or weeks, it takes months to check that it actually works—and doesn't do more harm than good.
+Although you can make a coronavirus vaccine in just a few days, it takes many months to check it actually produces sustained immunity—and doesn't do more harm than good.
 This is why all vaccines go through comprehensive trials to determine dosage, formulation, side effects, adverse effects, and overall efficacy.

 Here's a pretty shocking documentary about what happened when a phase one drug trial went horribly wrong in London in 2006.